balena-labs-projects/sensor/README.md

       - '7575'  # Only needed if using webserver
 ```
 ### Service Variables
 `MQTT_ADDRESS` 	Provide the address of an MQTT broker for the block to publish data to.
 If this variable is not set and a container on the device is named mqtt, it will publish to that instead.
-Either disables the internal webserver unless `ALWAYS_USE_WEBSERVER` is set to True.
+Either setting this or having a container named mqtt disables the internal webserver unless `ALWAYS_USE_WEBSERVER` is set to True.

 `ALWAYS_USE_WEBSERVER` 	Set to True to enable the internal webserver even when it is automatically disabled due to the detection of mqtt.
 Default value is 0.

+`RAW_VALUES` Default value of `1` provides raw field names and values from sensors.
+Setting this to `0` standardizes the field names and adjusts the values as needed.
+See the file `transformers.py` for the full set of modifcations.

+`COLLAPSE_FIELDS` The default value of `0` (zero) causes each sensor to output a separate measurement.
+Setting this to `1` collapses all fields into one list.

 ## Data